Lupin3000/AugmentedReality/readme.md

 In the `dev/img/` subfolder you will find the file `pattern.png`.
 This pattern is needed to be printed out for camera calibration.

-When you create new markers using the Python script `dev/generate_marker.py`, they are saved to a new subfolder within the `dev/markers/` folder.
+When you create new markers using the Python script `dev/generate_marker.py`, they markers are saved as *.jpg into the new subfolder within the `dev/markers/`.

 If you have carried out a camera calibration, you will find the file `camera_params.npz` in the `src/` folder.
 This file will be loaded in the AR examples (_if available_).